waywardphilosopher/lookingforwisdom/content/posts/plato-part-one.md

 +++
 categories = ["Philosopher Files"] date = 2021-06-03T10:00:00Z
-description = ""
 draft = false
 image = "/images/s3_V0004000_V0004702.jpg"
 slug = "plato-part-one"
-summary = "Plato is undoubtedly one of the most influential thinkers in all of history.
+description = "Plato is undoubtedly one of the most influential thinkers in all of history.
 He opened up a series of questions — about philosophy, about knowledge, about truth, about politics and about ethics — that have continued to preoccupy people down to the present-day." tags = ["Philosopher Files"] title = "Plato's Cave, and Escaping the Prison of Ignorance"